GSA/open-gsa-redesign/_apidocs/assistance-subaward-reporting-public-api.md

 The Assistance Subaward Reporting Public API provides users with metadata on new and existing subawards and sub-assistance and deleted subaward and sub-assistance data.
 This API requires pagination, and the response will be provided to users synchronously.

-**Key Features of the Assistance Subaward Outbound API**
+**Tips and Key Features of the Assistance Subaward Outbound API**

+This API:

+* Provides synchronous responses.
-* It offers several optional search parameters, filtering by sections AND (&) condition to obtain the desired data.
+* Provides optional search parameters, filtering by sections AND (&) condition to obtain the desired data.
-* It returns synchronous responses.
-* It returns 100 records per page by default.
-User can configure page size by passing it as a query string in URL.
-Options for status is Published or Deleted.
-If no status is passed as parameter default value is 'Published'.
-E.g. https://api.sam.gov/assistance/v1/subawards/search?pageNumber=0&pageSize=10
-* Pagination: By using the page number and page size parameters, it is possible to retrieve any desired number of records from an API.
-This allows for efficient retrieval of data in smaller, manageable chunks rather than retrieving all records at once.
+* Requires pagination: Use page number and page size parameters to get data in manageable quantities rather than all records at once.
+The default pagination is 100 records per page.
+    * Configure the page size by passing it as a query string in the URL.
+Set the page size to 1,000 to improve search performance for large data requests - for example, https://api.sam.gov/assistance/v1/subawards/search?pageNumber=0&pageSize=1000.
+* Has status options of Published and Deleted.
+If no status is passed as a parameter, Published is the default value.
-* The following characters are not allowed to be sent in the parameter values with the API request: & \| { } ^ \
+* Does not allow the characters & \| { } ^ \ in parameter values.
-* To improve performance when search results may return thousands of records, set the page size to 1000.

 ## Getting Started